FOR IMMEDIATE RELEASE

 2003 Miguel Angel Corzo University of the Arts

 2001 Jim Balfanz City Year Greater Philadelphia

-The success of this program led to an annual local conference focused on nonprofit leadership development, currently in its seventh year, with this year’s conference to be held November 15, 2011 at the WHYY Dorrance H. Hamilton Public Media Commons in Philadelphia.
+The success of the scholarship program has led to an annual local conference focused on nonprofit leadership development, currently in tenth year, with this year’s conference to be held November 18, 2013 at the Four Seasons Hotel in Philadelphia.
 Approximately 60 local nonprofit leaders are specially invited to attend the conference.
 In addition to HBSCP and alumni funding, support of the Social Enterprise Initiative comes from leading corporations and foundations based in the region, including Comcast, The Philadelphia Foundation, William Penn Foundation, United Way of Southeastern PA, TL Ventures, SEI, and an investment management firm that wishes to remain anonymous.